PrefLib/gaiw2021/index.md

 ---
 <p style="text-align:center;"><img src="{{ 'img/gaiwcover.png' | relative_url }}" /></p>

-## Update April 30, 2021.
+## Thanks for a Great Workshop!

-The program for the workshop is now available on the [Program](./program.md) page.
-We look forward to seeing everyone on Tuesday May 4th at 7:00AM (GMT+1 UK Time)!.
+We had a great workshop this year -- you can watch the full video on [YouTube Here](https://youtu.be/CzAvo51ftL8).

-To participate in the workshop please follow the directions to log in on the [AAMAS Website](https://aamas2021.soton.ac.uk/programme/how-to-participate/).
+The full program and all papers will remain available on the [Program](./program.md) page.

-**You can directly link to the workshop on [Underline with this link](https://underline.io/events/116/sessions?eventSessionId=3396)**
+Look forward to seeing you all next time!

 ## About the Games, Agents, and Incentives Workshop